iterative/dvc.org/content/blog/2022-04-11-CML-runners-saving-models-1.md

 open-source library for implementing continuous integration and delivery (CI/CD) in machine learning projects.
 This way we can define a pipeline to train a model and keep track of various versions.
-Although we could do so directly in our CI/CD pipeline (e.g. GitHub Workflows), the runners used for this generally don’t have a lot of processing power.
+Although we could do so directly in our CI/CD pipeline (e.g. GitHub Actions Workflows), the runners used for this generally don’t have a lot of processing power.
 Therefore it makes more sense to provision a dedicated runner that is tailored to our computing needs.